 There have been a number of commentaries on Genesis 1 and 2 by conservative evangelical scholars.
 Many of these can be found in my literature review (Modern Creation Debate Books).
 In the case of John C. Collins, John Sailhamer and John Walton, all three see their views as representing the literal reading of Genesis 1.
 Each take Genesis as representing real history but what is the character of that history?
 That is the difficult question.
 John C. Collins states a very similar view of the doctrine of creation in “Science and Faith” as does Godfrey in “God’s Pattern for Creation: A Covenantal Reading of Genesis 1″ (I highly recommend this book for an overview of the importance of the doctrine of creation while not becoming absorbed in explaining creation scientifically).
 I have indicated in the past that I expect that Sailhamer could affirm E. J. Young’s list of basic truths of Genesis as would Piper and probably Walton etc… yet to affirm the chronology and history of Adam and Eve and the days does not mean that the exact nature of what those days were like is agreed upon and Young himself, even as a staunch supporter of creationism, appears to have agreed that is difficult to know.
 Is Genesis history?
 Collins states on page 65 of “Science and Faith” “Now then : did the author mean us to take Genesis 1:1-2:3 as history?
 The answer is certainly yes for two reasons…” Yet, if you know Collins’ view of Genesis 1 and 2 you will know that he proposes an analogical view of the days for which we don’t know the length but they are analogous to our days and we know they really happened and in what order.
 He does see them as real history.

 Regarding a literal reading of Genesis: In both cases (Sailhamer, Walton and Collins) I believe they would say as Walton says in his “FAQs” in the back of his book “I believe that the reading that I have offered is the most literal reading possible at this point.”
-To Walton, the literal reading which is requires and understanding of the Hebrew language and Israelite culture requires a chronological 6 literal day sequence.
+To Walton, the literal reading requires an understanding of the Hebrew language and Israelite culture both of which requires a chronological 6 literal day sequence.
 On page 90 he clearly states that “These are seven twenty-four hour days.
 This has always been the best reading of the Hebrew text.”
 Now in those literal 24 hours days God is taking the physical world he has created in Genesis 1:1 and proclaiming/establishing the functions of those parts: Page 95 “Viewing Genesis 1 as an account of functional origins of the cosmos as temple does not in any way suggest or imply that God was uninvolved in material origins – it only contends that Genesis 1 is not that story.
 To the author and audience of Genesis, material origins were simply not a priority.
 To that audience, however, it would likewise have been unthinkable that God was somehow uninvolved in the material origins of creation.
 Hence there wouldn’t have been any need to stress a material creation account with God depicted as centrally involved in material aspects of creation.”

 Now it could be asked, so when was this 7 day period and I’ve not seen Walton address that question but I would guess he would say we don’t know exactly when this was but that there was a time when God established these functions in the space of 6 days and on the 7th took residence in this cosmic temple where he resides today.
 In another one of his FAQs he asks and answers the question: “What would people have seen if they were there as eyewitnesses (i.e. what “really happened?) on these days?”
 A. We overrate eyewitnesses in our culture.
 The Bible is much more interested in understanding what God did rather than what an eyewitness would see.
 For example, an eyewitness would have seen the Red Sea part, but would have no physical evidence that God did it.
 Genesis 1 is an account of creation intended to convey realities about the origins of the cosmos and God’s role in it and his purpose for it.
 Most importantly it is designed to help the reader understand that the cosmos should be understood as a temple that God has set up to operate for people as he dwells in their midst.
 The perspective of an eyewitness would be inadequate and too limited to be of any good.
 Genesis 1 is not intended to be an eyewitness account.”